 This law can be observed in the field cooling regime.
 For comparison for Meissner-Ochsenfeld (MO) phase we have $M_\mathrm{MO}=-B/\mu_0.$ In Gaussian system we have to substitute $\mu_0=4\pi$ while in Lorentz–Heaviside units $\mu_0=1$ and $\epsilon_0=1$.
 For a slab in perpendicular field the demagnetizing factor is $n=1$ and for all magnetic fields $B$ in interval $(0,\;B_{c2})$ the sample is in vortex state.

-The set-up we propose consists of a plane capacitor whose plates are perpendicular to an external magnetic field, Fig.~\ref{Fig1}.
+The set-up we propose consists of a plane capacitor whose plates are perpendicular to an external magnetic field, shown in Fig.~\ref{Fig1}.

 The capacitor is placed in a detector coil.
-One of the plates is the superconductor with an atomically clean surface.
-The other plate's properties are not considered additionally.
-An AC voltage is applied to the plates, resulting in a modulation of the Abrikosov lattice magnetic moment, which can be registered by a detector coil.
+One of the capacitor plates is the superconductor with an atomically clean surface, while the other plate is unspecific normal metal.
+An AC voltage is applied to the plates, resulting in a modulation of the Abrikosov lattice magnetic moment, which can be registered by the detector coil.